seanmcraig/stata2r/README.md

 mydata <- otherdata
 ~~~~

-Please note that *stata2r* assumes that user input is valid Stata code.
+Please note that *stata2r* presumes that user input is valid Stata code.
 Invalid code may produce opaque error messages referencing local variables temporarily created by the package functions.
 If you receive an error, a good first step is to make sure your Stata input contains no errors.

 A list of Stata commands that work with *stata2r* appears at the bottom of this README.